 It starts with Episode 164: Social Is Not What It Used to Be: Social Strategy 201.

 By treating our marketing efforts like an experiment, we can set metrics, collect data, analyze the results, and then make the necessary adjustments.
-Episode 166 is about how to put a simple plan in action to help you get better results from your social campaigns.
+Episode 166 is about how to put a simple plan in action to get better results from your social campaigns.

 The algorithms are working against us now.
 Episode 165 offers two strategies to adapt to the new, more restrictive world of social media marketing: How to do an end-run around the algorithms, and three steps to lean into what is still the best part of social.